PopcornComputer/CHIP_Pro-Docs/source/includes/_overview.md

 ## Overview

+CHIP Pro is a breadboard-friendly and surface-mount-ready computer designed from the ground up to power the next generation of smart devices.

 C.H.I.P.
-Pro is powered by GR8, a system-in-package (SiP) that was designed by us.
+Pro is powered by GR8, a system-in-package (SiP) that was designed by us at Next Thing Co.
 GR8 features a 1GHz Allwinner R8 ARM Cortex-A8 processor, Mali400 GPU, and 256MB of Nanya DDR3 DRAM. in a 14mm x 14mm FBGA package.
 CHIP Pro adds to the GR8 with 512MB of high-speed NAND storage, WiFi and Bluetooth connectivity, power and battery management, pins for popular I/O busses, USB gadget, the verstatility of mainline Linux, all on a compact footprint.

 The module offers all the popular interfaces you'd expect.
 With two UARTs, a Two Wire Interface, a parallel camera interface, SPI, two PWM channels, a USB 2.0 OTG, and a USB 2.0 Host, C.H.I.P.
 Pro is packed full of opportunity.
 Comprehensive audio handling includes a built-in 24-bit ADC/DAC for stereo audio in and out, One Wire Audio digital out, and I2S digital audio for interfacing with professional audio DACs.